RyanDanielWalker/Factory.Solution/README.md

     "DefaultConnection": "Server=localhost;Port=3306;database={YOUR_SCHEMA_NAME};uid=root;pwd={YOUR_PASSWORD};"
   }
 }`
-   * Fill in your the name of your schema and your MySQL Workbench password, omitting the curly braces
+   * Fill in the desired name of your schema and your MySQL Workbench password, omitting the curly braces

 ### Installation
 1. Clone the repository: `$ git clone https://github.com/RyanDanielWalker/Factory.Solution`